chrisguest75/turn/README.md

 * Add a pullrequest template https://help.github.com/en/github/building-a-strong-community/creating-a-pull-request-template-for-your-repository
 * Use a temp directory to build if required - rather than output.
 * notes directory
-* Detect #LGH-xxxx or #xxxx - switch the format based on input value provide this in .env file
+* Detect #LGH-xxxx or #xxxx - switch the format based on input value provide this in .env file. another change.

 ## Initiate the repo